bognjen/uFiles/README.md

-# uFiles
+# uFiles Readme
-New repository for uFiles

-The main idea of this project is Fully Asynchronous ASP.NET MVC Upload of Single and Multiple Files.
+The main idea of this project is make fully asynchronous ASP.NET MVC Upload control of Single and Multiple Files.